docker-archive/dcus-hol-2017/docker-enterprise/README.md

 ![](images/tasks.png)

-2. Now go back to the application `<public-ip>:<published-port>` in your browser.
+2. Now go back to the application `<node1-public-ip>:<published-port>` in your browser.
 Click Server Another Pet a few times to see the page get reloaded.
 You should see the Container ID changing between three different values.
 UCP is automatically load balancing your requests between the three containers in the `pets_web` service.

 ### <a name="task2.3"></a>Task 2.3: Deploying the Visualizer App